caleb531/automata/CONTRIBUTING.md

 2. Whether you are introducing a bug fix or a new feature, you *must* add tests to verify that your code additions function correctly and break nothing else.

-3. Please run `uv run coverage run -m nose2 && uv run coverage report` and ensure that your changes are covered.
+1. Please run `uv run pytest --cov` and ensure that your changes are covered.

-4. If you are adding a new feature or changing behavior, please update the documentation appropriately with the relevant information.
+1. If you are adding a new feature or changing behavior, please update the documentation appropriately with the relevant information.
 This includes updating docstrings for all functions in the public interface, using the [NumPy style](https://numpydoc.readthedocs.io/en/latest/format.html).
 To